edgeflip/edgeflip/README.md

 -------------------

 1. Make sure you have the following line in /etc/hosts:
 	127.0.0.1	app.edgeflip.com

 2. Now, you need to patch werkzeug (or install a version > 0.8.3).
 For me, I edited the file:
 	/Users/matthew/.virtualenvs/edgeflip/lib/python2.7/site-packages/werkzeug/serving.py

 Add the following function to the _SSLConnectionFix class (line 302):
 	def shutdown(self, args=None):
 	    return self._con.shutdown()

 	For more info, see: https://github.com/mitsuhiko/werkzeug/issues/249

 	Note that this will get blown away if you reset your virtual environment, so we should figure out the grownup way to handle this.

 3. [OPTIONAL] generate a self-signed key/certificate using a terminal, and stick them somewhere
 	$ openssl genrsa 1024 > ssl.key
 	$ openssl req -new -x509 -nodes -sha1 -days 365 -key ssl.key > ssl.cert

 	For more info, see: http://werkzeug.pocoo.org/docs/serving/#generating-certificates

 	If you skip this step, you will be limited to "ad hoc mode" as described below

 4. If it's not there already, install SSL for python:
 	$ pip install pyOpenSSL

 5. When you start the devel server, pass it the --canvas or --canvas-adhoc flag.
 This will start the server on port 443 and configure it to use SSL.
 If you use the former, you can specify the name/location of the key and cert files you made in step 3 (run devel_server.py -h for details).
 Alternatively, using "ad hoc mode" will generate one on the fly; if you do this, you must hit the server directly (via https://app.edgeflip.com/canvas/) and accept the cert before loading it up in canvas (https://apps.facebook.com/sharing-social-good/).
 Also, I had to use sudo to get things to work on port 443.

 	$ sudo bin/devel_server.py --canvas --cert-dir ~/edgeflip/gits/shaycrk/ssl/

-On Jun 11, 2013, at 11:10 AM, Kit Rodolfa <shaycrk@gmail.com> wrote:

-Oh, yikes... ugh.
-Because then you have to deal with certificates and all that terrible stuff, too, right?
-There must be a way to develop/test locally for FB canvas apps?
-Maybe JP or Pete have an idea here?
-As a last-ditch thing, we could certainly go back to the ssh tunnel, right?

-On Tue, Jun 11, 2013 at 8:48 AM, Matthew J. H. Rattigan <mattratt@gmail.com> wrote:
-Have you been able to get devel_server.py running on localhost?
-FB requires SSL for canvas apps, but when I try to configure werkzeug to use ssl (http://werkzeug.pocoo.org/docs/serving/#ssl), but once I try and hit the server (say, https://app.edgeflip.com:8080/health_check) everything barfs.

-Matt